Deep Conditional Measure Quantization: The Deep Conditional Quantization algorithm (DCMQ) : conditional sampling version

 The first test will be a 2D Gaussian that has its mean given by another variable: let $X$ and $Y$ be 2D independent standard Gaussian variables and consider $\mu$ to be the distribution of $X+Y$.
 The implementation of the DCMQ algorithm is available at \cite{turinici_github_quantization} and the results are presented in figures \ref{fig:several_quantizations10} and \ref{fig:several_quantizations10_conv}.
 The DCMQ algorithm is shown to converge well (cf. figure \ref{fig:several_quantizations10}).
 Moreover the quantization seems to have desirable properties i.e., it follows the conditional information (the mean).
 See legend of the figures for additional information.

-\subsubsection{Quantization of 2D Gaussian : the multiplicative case}
+\subsection{Quantization of 2D Gaussian : the multiplicative case}

 We move now to another test case where the condition enters multiplicatively; with the notations above ($X$ and $Y$ 2D independent standard Gaussian variables) $\mu$ is taken to be the distribution of $X \cdot Y$.
-The results are presented in \ref{fig:several_quantizations10_std} and \ref{fig:several_quantizations10_conv_std}.
+The results are presented in figures \ref{fig:several_quantizations10_std} and \ref{fig:several_quantizations10_conv_std}.
 The DCMQ algorithms converges well and the quantization follows the conditional information.
-See legend of the figures for additional information.